Roy D. Chapin

 Roy Dikeman Chapin Sr. (February 23, 1880 – February 16, 1936) was an American industrialist and a co-founder of Hudson Motor Company, the predecessor of American Motors Corporation.
-He also served as the United States Secretary of Commerce from August 8, 1932, to March 3, 1933, during the final months of the administration of President Herbert Hoover.
+He also served as the United States secretary of commerce from August 8, 1932, to March 3, 1933, during the final months of the administration of President Herbert Hoover.

 Early life

-He was born on February 23, 1880, in Lansing, Michigan, the son of Edward Cornelius Chapin and Ella Rose King.
-He attended the University of Michigan.
+Chapin was born on February 23, 1880, in Lansing, Michigan, the son of Edward Cornelius Chapin and Ella Rose King.
+He attended Lansing High School.
+He enrolled at the University of Michigan, but left in 1901 to take position with Olds Motor Works in Detroit.

-Chapin married the former Inez Tiedeman in 1914.
+In 1914, Chapin married the former Inez Tiedeman, the daughter of George Tiedeman, former mayor of Savannah, Georgia (1907–1913).
 The couple had six children.
 One son, Roy D. Chapin Jr., would also pursue a career with Hudson Motor Company and eventually leading American Motors Corporation (AMC).